 When couples think of weddings and honeymoons, the picturesque, thatched roof, over-water bungalows of Tahiti come to mind.
-As French Law is in effect in Tahiti, same-sex marriage became legal on the islands in May 2013.
+French Law is in effect in Tahiti so same-sex marriage became legal in May 2013.
 For all US and Canadian couples to marry in Tahiti, a marriage application must be completed along with copies of passports, certified birth certificates and single-status form.
-However before making any arrangements always consult me, your Tahiti Expert, regarding all the information about regulations as they may change.
+However before making any arrangements always consult me, your Tahiti Expert, regarding all the regulations as they may change.

-Other than soaking up the crystal clear lagoons of the islands, there is an enormous array of daytime activities available in Tahiti from watersports, diving, hiking, day tours and more as presented on our website.
+Other than soaking up the crystal clear lagoons of the islands, there is an enormous array of daytime activities available in Tahiti.
+Enjoy watersports, diving, hiking, day tours and more as presented on our website.
 For more information click here.

-For those looking to find some nightlife, Papeete is the capital in French Polynesia and the place where you will find some action.
-While nightlife is quiet across Tahiti, including Papeete, several venues in Papeete are open throughout the week and tend to attract the gay crowd – Le Piano Bar near center of town as well as Mana Rock Café are popular with the local gay community.
+For those looking for nightlife, Papeete is the capital in French Polynesia and the place you may find some action.
+Nightlife is quiet across Tahiti, including Papeete.
+However, several venues in Papeete are open throughout the week and tend to attract the gay crowd – Le Piano Bar near center of town as well as Mana Rock Café are popular with the local gay community.

 As a gay travel consultant specializing in Tahiti, I would be more than happy to help you plan your vacation to these incredible islands.